FahimSakib270/Dark-light/Dark_Light_React.md

-# TaskConnect - A React App with Dark/Light Theme Toggle
+# 🌓 A React App with Dark/Light Theme Toggle

-TaskConnect is a React application that allows users to post tasks and get bids from freelancers.
-This project includes a dark/light theme toggle feature, implemented using a custom `ThemeContext` and styled with Tailwind CSS for responsive design.
+A simple React application featuring a dark/light mode switch , built with React Context API for global state management and styled using Tailwind CSS .
+This project demonstrates how to implement a reusable theming system that works seamlessly across components.

 ## Features